davidfekke/fek.io/src/blog/2023-07-30/here-is-how-to-remove-secrets-from-your-xcode-source.md

 cover_image: "./securesource.jpg"
 ---

+A colleague recently showed me an article that showed that half of the repos on GitHub that had ChatGPT examples had their access key in their source code.
+GitHub actually does a pretty good job of policing when someone checks in a secure key or token, but if you want to avoid checking them in in the first place.

+Many 3rd party APIs require the use of some sort of secret or configuration file that you do not want to share with the rest of the world.

 It is considered a bad practice to keep secrets in your source code.
 Whether you are keeping you source code in a public repo or private repo, do not keep secrets in your source.

 ## What is a secret?